dissemin/dissemin/doc/proposal.md

 ### **Audience**
 > Tell us in a sentence or two who is the likely audience for this (Some examples might be repository managers, developers, data producers, librarians, etc.)

-Repository managers can be interested in this tool to populate their repository.
+**Repository managers** can be interested in this tool to populate their repository.
-Libriarians and open access officers in universities or funders can be interested in this tool to enforce their own open access policy.
+**Libriarians and open access officers** in universities or funders could use it to enforce their own open access policy.
-Developpers can be interested in the technical challenges behind the project.
+**Developpers** can be interested in the technical challenges behind the project.

 ### Background
 > How does your submission address the conference themes or the overarching topic of open repositories?